nekdenis/camera_workshop/README.md

 # Camera Workshop that uses Camera X with Compose

-Note: everythings can be broken because of new versions of CameraX and especially Compose (now in Alpha)
+Note: everythings can be broken because of new versions of CameraX and especially Compose (now in Beta)

 For code, please, checkout Pull Requests: